RohanSidhu/CAT125_Website/pages/critiques.md

 Geeks for Geeks's audience is experienced programmers, hence I do not believe that this may be an appropriate site when beginning learn Object Oriented Programming.

 However, do know that this site is useful in its own ways!
-I personally have used this site when I need a refresher on topics that I haven't seen in a while.
+I personally have used this site when I needed a refresher on topics that I haven't seen in a while.

 ## Second: Over Doing It
 When explaining the premise of Object Oriented programming, Geek for Geeks begin to explain everything.
-The go over Inheritance, Polymorphism, Encapsulation, and others are in one go.
+The go over Inheritance, Polymorphism, Encapsulation, and others all in one go.

 This becomes a little overwhelming for the reader as there is this splurge of information.